Homemade Ricotta

 Ricotta is a fine-grained, mild dairy product made from whey.
 You can easily make it yourself.
 It’s versatile and can handle heat too.
 Give it a go!

-This cheese is traditionally made from the whey leftover from cheesemaking.
+Ricotta, also known as whey protein cheese, has a slightly sweet taste.
+This cheese is traditionally made from the whey leftover from cheese making.
 Collect the whey and strain it before using it to make ricotta.

 Using Ricotta

 This Italian fresh cheese is perfect for desserts like fruit-based creations or a lighter tiramisu.
-It also works well as an ingredient or a light topping for cakes, filling for pancakes or crepes, or even as a spread on bread with honey or jam.
+It also works well as an ingredient or a light topping for cakes, filling for pancakes or crĂŞpes, or even as a spread on bread with honey or jam.

 Difference between Ricotta and Cottage Cheese